 The most common functions of quotation marks in academic writing are as follows:

 - Quoting sources: A citation is necessary but not sufficient when borrowing language verbatim from a source; surround borrowed language with quotation marks to indicate that the words are someone else's.

 - Titles: In your text, use quotation marks to enclose the titles of short works or those that are part of a larger publication, such as book chapters and articles.
 For more information on how to format titles in citations and references, consult your citation style guide.

 - Referring to words as words: Use quotation marks when referring to words and phrases as such—e.g., the term "cybersecurity."
 (Italics can also be used for this purpose.)

 - "Scare quotes": These quotation marks indicate the author's skepticism toward a description or idea.
 Rather than marking a source's words, they signal "critical distance" from our own.

-- Commas and periods go inside of quotation marks; semi-colons do not.
+Commas and periods go inside quotation marks; semicolons and colons go outside.

 Quotation Marks Links